List of articles № 20

 Hot pavement can raise a dog’s paw temperature to damaging levels within minutes.
 Direct contact may cause burns, blistering, and accelerated wear of the skin.
 Protective footwear mitigates these risks, but the dog must accept the boots before exposure to heat..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to rescue a dog that has fallen through ice.
+Instruction: how to accustom a dog to car rides.

 Instruction: five «healthy» foods that are actually poisonous to a dog.